The AHI PPS infrastructure follows the following DSRIP organizational components:

 Population Health Management

-Overall DSRIP and local PPS success hinges on all facets of the PPS achieving cultural competency and improving health literacy.
-Each PPS must demonstrate cultural competence by successfully engaging Medicaid members from all backgrounds and capabilities in the design and implementation of their health care delivery system transformation.
-The ability of the PPS to develop solutions to overcome cultural and health literacy challenges is essential in order to successfully address healthcare issues and disparities of the PPS community.
+Overall DSRIP and local PPS success hinge on all facets of the PPS achieving cultural competency and improving health literacy.
+We are required to demonstrate cultural competence by successfully engaging Medicaid members from all backgrounds and capabilities in the design and implementation of their health care delivery system transformation.

 Visit Population Health Management for details.